 |Over 12 feet||$27.50|

 The escort vehicle for overheight loads should have a vertical clearance detection device and have continuous, uninterrupted, two-way communication with the power unit.
-Flags used for flagging and on permit vehicles shall be clean, red or orange fluorescent, in good condition, with no advertising or wording, and be at least eighteen inches (18”) square.
+Flags used for flagging and on permit vehicles shall be clean, red or orange fluorescent, in good condition, with no advertising or wording, and be an at least eighteen inch (18”) square.

 Height Detection Vehicles